BLCM/BLCMods/Borderlands 2 mods/Astor/ReadMe.md

 ## Quests Improvement:

-- __Battle Arena Sponsored:__ The Battle Arena are now fully sponsored by weapons manufacturers.

 - __Double Quests Rewards Redux:__ Gives you the choice to be rewarded between 2 Unique weapons/items instead of a single one.

 - __Dr Zed E-Tech Geek:__ The missions given by Dr Zed give you the choice to be rewarded between 2 E-Tech weapons.

 - __Less Tedious Quests:__ As the title suggests it, makes a few timed **-failable!-** optional mission less tedious to complete.

+- __Moxxi's Battle Arena Sponsored:__ Each Moxxi's Battle Arena are now fully sponsored by weapons manufacturers.

 - __Sir Hammerlock's Jakobs Sponsor:__ The missions given by Sir Hammerlock give you the choice to be rewarded between 2 Jakobs weapons/items.

 * * * * *